-COVID-19 UPDATE — Please note: Due to the coronavirus outbreak in the Bay Area, the Quantum San Francisco Dojo is closed for in-person classes, and offering online martial arts classes for adults six days a week on Zoom, Monday–Saturday.
+COVID-19 UPDATE — Please note: Due to the coronavirus outbreak in the Bay Area, the Quantum San Francisco Dojo is offering limited in-person classes, as well as online classes via Zoom for our members.
 Please see our schedule for more info, and read about the style and the school below.

 At Quantum, our focus is on teaching martial arts as a healing modality, encouraging students to seek personal growth and increased awareness by integrating presence of body, mind, and spirit.
 Quantum students will discover that the martial arts offers much more than practical self-defense, but also an opportunity for increased flexibility, endurance, body awareness, coordination, grace, balance, mental acuity, self-discipline, and the opportunity to live in the moment.
 The Quantum dojo is committed to supporting diversity and inclusion, and to maintaining an environment with equitable treatment for all.
 Please read our full Statement of Inclusion here.

 Classes begin with an intense round of calisthenics and flexibility training, followed by martial arts instruction.
 A typical class could involve line drills, partner work, forms, target practice, sparring concepts, or sparring.
 Our classes are open to people of all skill levels and experience, and beginners are always welcome.
 Adult classes take place 7 days a week, with afternoon, evening, and Saturday classes.
 To sign up for a free trial class, please contact us via this form.